Have an ideal training plan?

 - Tuesday: a High Intensity Interval Training (HIIT) cycling session with short sprints and long recovery (starting with 10 second sprint and 2 minutes easy), building to longer hard flat out efforts of 30 seconds with 4 minutes’ recovery.

-- Wednesday: a gym-based weights sessions of 30 to 40 minutes.
+- Wednesday: a Recovery cycling session of 1 hour and a strength session of 30 to 40 minutes.

 - Thursday: a second HIIT cycling session with longer intervals (up to 4 minutes initially below threshold but by the fourth week above threshold in zone 5, with 3 minutes’ rest between intervals).
 Good warm up and cool down are essential.
 The number of intervals can build from 3 or 4 to 7 or 8.

-- Friday: a second gym-based weights sessions of 30 to 40 minutes.
+- Friday: a Recovery cycling session of 1 hour and a strength session of 30 to 40 minutes.

 - Saturday: a shorter endurance road ride in zone 2, but including sections at tempo level, building to two 20 minute elements at the top of zone 3 (after 8 weeks).

-- One base endurance road ride in zone 2 for around 2 hours.
+- Sunday: a base endurance road ride in zone 2 for around 2+ hours.

 Weeks 5 to 8: The same timetable approach would be maintained, but the HIIT cycling sessions may be varied to maintain interest.
 In these weeks, the time and intensity of the road rides will be progressively increased and the intensity of the HIIT cycling sessions should push the rider very hard.